 To make sure all these services run smoothly, it certainly helps to have the tools and strategies in place so that their people and products run like clockwork.
 This means cultivating connection, productivity and culture across all teams, regardless of where and when they’re working.

-Last month, we had Emma Trehy, People Experience Manager from MNF Group, share how they have addressed some of the challenges facing their globally dispersed employees, alongside its temporarily remote workforce.
-MNF Group is a rapidly growing telecommunications software company, with over 400 employees located across the Asia Pacific, Europe, and North America and their network and technology power communication via the apps and services many use every day for voice, video or messaging such as Zoom and Skype.
+Last month, we had Emma Trehy, People Experience Manager from MNF Group (now Symbio), share how they have addressed some of the challenges facing their globally dispersed employees, alongside its temporarily remote workforce.
+Symbio is a rapidly growing telecommunications software company, with over 400 employees located across the Asia Pacific, Europe, and North America and their network and technology power communication via the apps and services many use every day for voice, video or messaging such as Zoom and Skype.

 In this HR Heroes post, we cover what it takes to engage and support employees in the tech industry, many of whom are facing a lot of pressure and change at this time.

-Joy: As a global company, tell us about some of the challenges you face connecting and communicating with employees at MNF Group, and how have you approached this challenge when teams started working remotely during COVID-19?
+Joy: As a global company, tell us about some of the challenges you face connecting and communicating with employees, and how have you approached this challenge when teams started working remotely during COVID-19?

 Emma: We have employees spanning multiple countries and generations, so we know that communicating with employees effectively starts with understanding the different information needs of employees across different teams and regions.

 Every people decision and every bit of comms has to be done with a global lens.

 When the pandemic started to affect how and where our employees were working, MNF Group put together a Business Continuity Planning team.
 Many of the action items that came out of those regular meetings were related to our People Experience team, and how we were going to reach and support our people with frequent, relevant communication.
 Where there was a growth in demand for voice and collaboration technology, with millions of people around the world working from home or home-schooling we became busier than ever, so we really had to make sure our teams were well-positioned to enable this.